RAW vs. JPEG: Which Format Should You Use?

 JPEG Format

 JPEG files, on the other hand, are compressed and processed versions of the images captured by your camera.
 They go through various adjustments to improve their appearance, such as contrast, saturation, sharpening, and noise reduction.
-These changes give JPEGs a polished, ready-to-use look straight out of the camera.
+These changes give JPEGs a polished, ready-to-use look straight from the camera.

-The settings that control how a RAW file is converted to JPEG are found in your camera's menu.
-Canon calls them Picture Styles, Nikon uses Picture Control, Fuji uses Film Simulation, and Sony uses Picture Profile.
-These settings let you customize how the JPEG will look to match your preferred style.
+The settings that control how a RAW file is converted to JPEG are set in your camera's menu.
+Canon refers to them as Picture Styles, Nikon calls them Picture Control, Fuji uses Film Simulation, and Sony uses Picture Profile.
+These settings let you customize the look of the JPEG to match your preferred photography style.

-Note that these settings affect only the JPEG file, not the original RAW file.
-Even when you shoot in RAW, the photo shown on your camera's LCD is a JPEG preview.
-This means your chosen picture profile also affects how the image looks on the camera screen.
+It's important to note that these settings only affect the JPEG file, not the original RAW file.
+Even when you shoot in RAW, the photo shown on your camera's LCD screen is a JPEG preview.
+This means the selected picture profile also affects how the image looks on the camera's screen.

 JPEG Compression

-JPEG compression is another factor to consider.
-Compression is applied to reduce file size.
-This is not just simple shrinking or counting duplicate colors differently.
-It uses a complex mathematical algorithm based on visual and psychological models.
+JPEG compression is another aspect to consider.
+Compression is applied to the file to reduce its size.
+However, this is not just simple shrinking or counting duplicate colors twice.
+It uses a complex mathematical algorithm based on visual and psychological studies and models.

-The compression algorithm considers how our eyes see colors and brightness, how little we notice changes in out-of-focus areas, and that we are more sensitive to brightness changes than to color changes.
-This smart compression reduces file size while keeping the image visually similar.
+The compression algorithm considers how our eyes see colors and brightness, how we notice changes less in out-of-focus areas, and that we are more sensitive to brightness changes than color changes.
+This smart compression reduces file size while keeping the image looking good.

 RAW vs JPEG: Main Differences

-Now let's look at how these formats differ and how they affect image quality, color depth, and editing flexibility.
+Now, let's look at the differences between these formats and how they affect image quality, color depth, and editing options.

 Color Depth

-Color depth refers to how many colors a file can represent.
-RAW files usually have a higher bit depth, allowing them to store a much wider range of colors.
-For example, a 14-bit RAW file can represent around 4 trillion colors, providing very accurate color gradations.
+Color depth refers to how many colors a file can show.
+RAW files usually have a higher bit depth, so they can represent a much wider range of colors.
+For example, a 14-bit RAW file can represent around 4 trillion colors, which gives very accurate color reproduction.

-On the other hand, JPEG files are typically 8-bit, which can represent about 16 million colors.
-This big difference in color depth is most visible in smooth gradients, like skies or studio backdrops.
+On the other hand, JPEG files are typically 8-bit, able to represent approximately 16 million colors.
+This large difference in color depth becomes visible in areas with smooth color gradients.

 Image Processing and Detail Recovery

-One key advantage of shooting in RAW is the ability to recover detail in highlights and shadows during editing.
-When you compare a RAW file to its JPEG, the JPEG may look more finished straight from the camera because of in-camera processing like noise reduction and saturation.
-But when you lower the highlights, the RAW file often reveals detail that the JPEG no longer contains.
+A key advantage of shooting in RAW is the ability to recover details from highlights and shadows during editing.
+When comparing a RAW file with its JPEG version, you may find that the JPEG looks good straight out of the camera thanks to processing like noise reduction and saturation.
+But when you lower the highlights, the RAW file often reveals details that the JPEG did not keep.

 Similarly, in darker images, the JPEG may look fine at first.
-But when you brighten the dark areas, it can lose detail and show a greenish tint.
-In contrast, the RAW file gives you more flexibility in recovering details from the shadows while keeping colors more accurate.
+But when you brighten the dark areas, it can lose detail and take on a greenish tint.
+In contrast, the RAW file gives you more flexibility in recovering details from the shadows while keeping colors accurate.

 Advancements in JPEG Image Quality

-While RAW files still offer more room for editing, modern sensors and improved dynamic range have made JPEG files better than before.
-JPEG processing algorithms now render more tones, reducing blown highlights and blocked shadows.
-This improvement makes JPEGs highly usable for many purposes, especially when you only need moderate changes to exposure or shadows.
+While RAW files offer more room for editing, modern sensors and better dynamic range have also improved JPEG files.
+JPEG processing algorithms now produce more tones and reduce the risk of blown highlights or blocked shadows.
+This higher JPEG quality makes them highly usable in many situations, especially when you only need moderate adjustments to exposure or shadows.

-Keep in mind that JPEG quality depends on camera settings, picture profiles, and the sensor.
-With current technology, the image quality gap between RAW and JPEG has become much smaller.
+Keep in mind that JPEG quality depends on factors like camera settings, picture profiles, and sensor performance.
+With recent advances, the image quality gap between RAW and JPEG has become much smaller.

 White Balance Adjustment

-Another important difference is the flexibility RAW offers for adjusting white balance.
-When shooting in RAW, you can fine-tune white balance later without degrading the file.
-If the image looks too warm, too cool, or the tint is off, you can easily correct it in software like Lightroom.
+Another key difference between RAW and JPEG is the flexibility RAW offers for adjusting white balance.
+When shooting in RAW, you can fine-tune white balance during editing without losing quality.
+If the image looks too warm, too cool, or the tint is off, you can easily fix it in software like Lightroom.

-Changing white balance in JPEG files is more limited.
-Adjustments often affect the whole image in a less controlled way.
-This can be a drawback when precise white balance is important for accurate colors.
+Adjusting white balance in JPEG files is more limited.
+Any changes usually affect the whole image and may not always give helpful results.
+This limited control can be a drawback when you need very accurate colors.

 File Sizes

 One practical factor when choosing between RAW and JPEG is the difference in file sizes.
 RAW files are much larger than JPEGs.
-If you shoot a lot and archive your photos, you need to consider the storage needs of RAW files.
+If you often shoot many photos and need to store them, you should consider the storage needs of RAW files.

-Photographers often store several terabytes of RAW photos.
-To keep data safe, they typically keep three copies: two locally and one in the cloud.
-Managing this volume of RAW files requires substantial storage.
-In practice, this means using multiple hard drives and a cloud storage subscription for an off-site backup.
+Photographers often store several terabytes of RAW photos for their work.
+To protect their data, they usually keep three copies: two locally and one in the cloud.
+Storing this large amount of RAW files requires plenty of space.
+As a result, you may need multiple hard drives and a cloud storage subscription to safely store files off-site.

-In comparison, when you shoot and keep JPEG files, storage costs are much lower.
+In comparison, when shooting and storing JPEG files, storage costs are much lower.
 JPEG files are significantly smaller than RAW files, which greatly reduces storage requirements.
-Depending on how many photos you keep, this can lead to noticeable cost savings.
+Depending on how many photos you create and store, this can lead to notable cost savings.

 Shooting speed